 Special PPL claimant in exceptional circumstances - partner of the birth mother, partner of an adoptive parent, the other parent or their partner

-A person can claim PLP as a special PPL claimant in exceptional circumstances if they are one of the following types of people:
+A person can claim PLP as a special PPL claimant in exceptional circumstances if they are one of the following people:

 • the partner of the birth mother